Opportunities for Student Research Projects

 Are there prereqs?

 There aren't any formal prereqs, and the needed skills depend on the project.
-Taking a course with me helps me match you to ongoing work, and help you develop skills to improve the match with what I work on.
+Taking a course with me helps me match you to ongoing work, and help you develop skills needed for the project.
 Also, attending Networked-Systems Tech Talks will help introduce you to ongoing research or deployment themes, and introduce you to researchers and practitioners.

 What could you work on?